What a start to the New Year! Australians overseas.

 The lower tax threshold in these countries does help for the last reason.
 So not just career progression and work opportunities.

-To date I have not heard an Australian tell me that he or she left Australia to work overseas because of politics, policies or the way that Australia operates.
+To date I have not heard an Australian tell me that he or she left Australia to work overseas because of politics, policies or the way that Australia operates back home.

-Or a negative push factor back home.
-Hence my surprise to read on the first day of the New Year about overseas Australians and their reasons for leaving Australia.
+Hence my surprise to reading the article mentioned above on the first day of the New Year.
+About overseas Australians and their reasons for leaving Australia.
 Then again I might be the odd one out or in the wrong circles.

 And do they return?